Iván L. Nagy

 Recent work

-Read my CJR series on how Pete Hegseth’s Pentagon got rid of journalists: The Pentagon Press Gears Up for a Fight, The Pentagon Doubles Down on Muzzling Reporters and The Pentagon Press Corps Is Gone
+Read my CJR series on how Pete Hegseth’s Pentagon got rid of journalists: The Pentagon Press Gears Up for a Fight, The Pentagon Doubles Down on Muzzling Reporters, The Pentagon Press Corps Is Gone, Yes!
+You There in the Front, in the Red Hat! and The New York Times Takes the Pentagon to Court.

 The first couple of New York City